RDHPCS Cloud Computing

 Learn more on the workflow

-What are the different storage types and costs available on the PW platform?
+What different storage types and costs are available on the PW platform?

 There are three types of storage available on a cluster, those are lustre, object storage [ for backup & restore, output files], and contrib file system [a project’s custom software library].